Eunoia

-In rhetoric, eunoia (εὔνοιᾰ) is the good will speakers cultivate between themselves and their audiences, a condition of receptivity.
+In rhetoric, eunoia (εὔνοιᾰ) is the good will that speakers cultivate between themselves and their audiences, a condition of receptivity.
 In Book VIII of the Nicomachean Ethics, Aristotle uses the term to refer to the kind and benevolent feelings of good will a spouse has which form the basis for the ethical foundation of human life.
 Cicero translates εὔνοιᾰ with the Latin word benevolentia.

 It is also a rarely used medical term referring to a state of normal mental health.
 Eunoia is the shortest English word containing all five main vowel graphemes.